30 Things You Might Not Know About 'Cheers'

 Early in Cheers’ run, its creators were contracted by the U.S. Treasury to create a special mini-episode to promote the purchase of U.S. savings bonds.
 Titled “Uncle Sam Malone,” the episode never aired on television nor is it included on any of the DVDs; it was intended to be screened for promotional purposes at savings bond drives only.
-But its writer, Ralph Phillips, was kind enough to upload it to his Vimeo page:

 15. A “LOST” SCENE ALSO AIRED AS PART OF THE 1983 SUPER BOWL XVII PREGAME SHOW.

 Back in early 1983, writers Ken Levine and David Isaacs wrote a special one-off scene to air before Super Bowl XVII in which Sam, Diane, Carla, Norm, Cliff, and NBC announcer Pete Axthelm bet on who will win the big game.
 “They ran it just before game time and it was seen by 80,000,000 people,” Levine recalled of the spot on his blog.
 “Nothing we've ever written before or since has been seen by that many eyeballs at one time.
 But the scene was never repeated.
 It never appeared on any DVDs.
 It just disappeared.”
 (Until now: You can watch it at the link above.)

 16. TED DANSON WORE A HAIRPIECE TO PLAY HAIR-OBSESSED SAM